Quyen-N/deploy-streamlit-webapp-on-heroku/README.md

 **3. Create a git repo**

-Now we have a nice folder which are ready to deploy.
+Now we have a nice folder which is ready to deploy.
 We will make it a git repository by executing this command:

 <code>git init</code>